nnilayy/FullStack-Project/README.md

 # FullStack-Project
-This Repository will serve as the inventory for full stack project(Project In Development)
+This Repository will serve as the inventory for a full stack project(Project In Development)